-Stockholders holding shares of our common stock at the close of business on the Record Date may vote at the Annual Meeting.
+Stockholders holding shares of our common stock at the close of business on the Record Date may vote at the Annual Meeting or at any postponement or adjournment of the Annual Meeting.
 You may vote all shares owned by you as of the Record Date, including (i) shares held directly in your name as the stockholder of record and (ii) shares held for you as the beneficial owner in street name through a broker, bank or other nominee.
 Each holder of our common stock is entitled to one vote for each share of common stock held as of the Record Date.